Hi there, thanks for your interest in how we calculate an experience's ranking score. It's at the core of Rankers so I'm pleased you're curious.

 A reasonable number of reviews are necessary in order for the average to be credible and for an experience to take a prime position within the ranking tables.
 As such, experiences with only a few reviews have a moderated score.
 This does not mean that the experience or the reviews can't be trusted.
 The Four Peaks High Country Track experience has plenty of reviews and does not meet the criteria for any adjustment.

-There may be an adjustment if an experience hasn't received any reviews within the last 60 days.
+There may be an adjustment if this experience hasn't received any reviews within the last 103 days.
 However the Four Peaks High Country Track experience does not meet the criteria for any adjustment.

 In addition, an experience's ranking score may be adjusted for each day there is no new ranking.
 After 1 day the adjustment comes into effect.
-The maximum number of days that can be adjusted for is 199 days.
+The maximum number of days that can be adjusted for is 200 days.
+Due to the seasonal nature of many businesses, this adjustment is applied dynamically throughout the year.

 The final ranking score once adjustments and rounding has been applied.
 This value is cached and recalculated each day.
 Therefore it may not be precisely accurate based on the other values presented.